kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 tags: [emacs]
 ---

-At home, we're tying to re-establish our grocery shopping routine.
-The cornerstone of this routine is bi-weekly meal planning and shopping - usually on Sundays/Thursdays).
+At home, we're tying to re-establish a good weekly meal planning & grocery shopping routine.

 For many years the steps have been:
 1. Open up Notion